exercism/php/README.md

 - Read the documentation at [Exercism][exercism-docs].
 - Follow the [PSR-12] coding style (Exercisms PHP track uses a slightly [modified][local-file-phpcs-config] version of [PSR-12]).
+- Run `composer ci` to run CI checks locally before pushing.
 - CI is run on all pull requests, it must pass the required checks for merge.
-- CI is running all tests on PHP 8.0 to PHP 8.2
+- CI is running all tests on PHP 8.0 to PHP 8.2 for Linux, Windows and MacOS.

 ## Generating new practice exercises